Battery Rebuilding + Cell Types

 PowerBook 140 through 180c (all 100 series models except for the 100 and 190)

-These batteries use some weird size NiCad cells.
-I've seen the exact type written somewhere before, but I can't find it now.
+These batteries use A (not AA, A) NiCad cells.
 These batteries are dead simple, and a variety of cell types can be used to replace the originals.
 You don't even need the original pack at all, you can 3D print a new case, and use any size NiMH cells, as long as they fit and the voltage lines up to the original.
 More info is available on this forum thread.

 PowerBook Duo